Waleed-Chaudhry/React-Bootcamp/04-Redux.md

 #### Actions
 * Connects the stateful component to the store
+* Think of it as the function call to the method
 ```JSX
 import { connect } from 'react-redux'
 import * as actionTypes from '../../store/actions';